Welcome to Field Notes

 What this blog is for

 Field Notes is the working surface for the patterns I keep running into.
-After fifteen years inside product organizations and several more spent diagnosing them from the outside, the same problems show up over and over – in different costumes, in different industries, but with the same underlying shape.
+After twenty years leading product teams and more than a decade diagnosing them from the outside, the same problems show up over and over – in different costumes, in different industries, but with the same underlying shape.
 A team that can't ship.
 A leader who can't see the system they're inside.
 A pile of documents nobody can keep up with.

 I write about those patterns here for two reasons.
 First, because writing forces me to be honest about what I actually believe – the half-formed intuitions I lean on with clients have to survive contact with a published page.
 Second, because the people I most want to work with are quietly looking for a perspective like this, and a blog is how they find one.